bomquote/modality/README.rst

 must come up to speed on the design.
 But, it is difficult for non-dedicated staff who were not involved in the design process to fully comprehend a hardware product as a system.
-Clearly defined test suites for subassembly and system reviews are helpful if they exist, but usually they do not exist and creation is non-standard.
+Clearly defined test suites for subassembly and system reviews are helpful if they exist.
+But, usually early in the design phase they do not exist and how to go about creating them is non-standard.

 Generally, a reliance on individual talents and heroics of individuals and the responsible designers is how these issues are overcome.
-Test suites built with Modality should help to reduce reliance on individual heroics and instead help to formalize tests to standardize processes and reviews.
+Test suites built with Modality should help to reduce reliance on individual heroics and instead help to formalize a standardized process for tests and system reviews.

 Common types of issues that test suites built with Modality should help address
 include: